Security

 Get the compliance playbook

-A few short notes from Jacob on meeting NIST SP 800-171 for CMMC and CPCSC.
+A few short notes from Jacob on meeting NIST SP 800-171 for CMMC and CPCSC, at Level 1 and Level 2.
 No fluff, unsubscribe in one click.
 Reply anytime; it reaches him directly.

 From Jacob Masse, founder of traztech.
 No spam, unsubscribe in one click.